paulseddon/spring-mvc-cookie/README.md

 TODO:

--In the spirit of functional programming Cookie would be immutable, needs refinement.
+- In the spirit of functional programming Cookie would be immutable, needs refinement.
 - Avoid creation of WebArgumentResolver, do that in framework automatically.

--Need tests.
+- Need tests.